alvinkg/odoo15/README.md

 # odoo15
 Working on my Odoo cookbook

-Making OWL components reactive
+Understanding the OWL component life cycle
-The previous exercise was to react to events.  this is to react to changes in the state of the component.
+This sends logs to console.log at each step of the lifecycle of the OWL component.